-With only 30% of land rights are registered or recorded worldwide, land is at the center of development challenges.
+With only 30% of land rights registered or recorded worldwide, land is at the center of development challenges.

 Eliminating poverty and boosting shared prosperity; increasing food security; facilitating urbanization; addressing climate change; increasing resilience and reducing fragility; and reducing inequality and exclusion of vulnerable groups all depend on secure land rights.

-Reducing the number of poor living on less than $1.90 per day requires focus on leveraging physical assets, by improving security of private, customary and common land rights, so that more people can invest in and better manage their resources for future generations, start or grow a business, partner with private sector, and improve their livelihoods.
+Reducing the number of poor living on less than $1.90 per day requires focus on leveraging physical assets, by improving security of private, customary, and common land rights, so that more people can invest in and better manage their resources for future generations, start or grow a business, partner with private sector, and improve their livelihoods.

 More secure collective rights to land and other resources are also important for Indigenous Peoples and marginalized groups.
 Strengthening communal land rights of vulnerable populations does not only respond to basic norms of equality, but has positive outcomes on human capital and development.

 Pressure on land rights is growing.
 Over 4 billion people or 50% of the world’s population live in urban areas; by 2045 the number of people living in cities will increase to 6 billion, adding 2 billion more urban residents that require security, infrastructure and services.
 Secure tenure with complete land records and geospatial data are prerequisites for managing sustainable urban growth and empowering dwellers.

 Secure tenure and covering land records enable value-based property taxes, which can contribute significantly to local government revenues and services, but this resource is commonly underutilized in low income countries (0.4% of GDP versus 35.5% in middle income countries).
 Good land records allow the application of mass valuation systems providing a way towards equitable and efficient property taxes.